jadehopepunk/jadehopepunk/content/posts/2026-08-07-invoking-bunker-buddies/index.md

 ---
 title: "Invoking \"Bunker Buddies\""
 slug: "invoking-bunker-buddies"
 summary: "Help me invoke \"Bunker Buddies\" - a local club you can join that meets to discuss and support each other in increasing household food storage.
-It's about real food resilience for a future of shocks, but it's also about creating a fun, safe and inclusive atmosphere to talk about emergency preparedness in a way that playfully dispells the mucho image of the isolated prepper, and instead leans into community solidarity."
+It's about real food resilience for a future of shocks, but it's also about creating a fun, safe and inclusive atmosphere to talk about emergency preparedness in a way that playfully dispells the macho image of the isolated prepper, and instead leans into community solidarity."
 author: Jade

 draft: false